When every second counts

 It’s a hot summer’s day.
 Children laugh on the lakeshore, boats glide across the water, people enjoy the sunshine.
 Suddenly, the atmosphere changes: a swimmer gets into trouble.
 At first barely noticeable, then thrashing in panic—movements that grow weaker and weaker.
 A cry—and then silence.

 Anyone who has witnessed such a situation knows: drowning happens quietly and faster than one might think.
 Within just a short time without oxygen, irreversible damage or even death threatens.
-And it is precisely in this critical time window that something is now possible which wasn’t before: immediate aid from the air.
+And precisely in this critical window, something is now possible that wasn’t before: immediate aid from the air.